pinecone-io/terraform-provider-pinecone/README.md

 ## Usage

-You can enable the provider in your Terraform configuration by add the folowing to the configuration file:
+You can enable the provider in your Terraform configuration by adding the following to your Terraform configuration file:

 ```terraform
 terraform {